 Make sure that your donors understand the difference between independent DAF and investment firm-related DAF.
 There are pros and cons, so nonprofits should facilitate learning to help donors make the best choice for them.

 DAF are here to stay for the foreseeable future, so an important tactic for nonprofits is to get to know DAF that fund in your area of interest or community.
 There are many different DAF; some are large, many are small, some are community or geographically focused and some are general while others target specific segments of the nonprofit sector.

-Nonprofits need to learn all they can about the DAF operating in their segment or that established contact with the nonprofit’s donor base.
+Nonprofits need to learn all they can about the DAF operating in their segment or that have relationships with their donors.
 Get to know the people at the DAF, their processes and procedures.
-Find out how to make your nonprofit stand out in their systems.
 Learn what you can do to facilitate the flow of funds from the DAF to your nonprofit.

 There are pros and cons on all sides for DAF.
-For nonprofits, they are another degree of separation from your donors, increase administrative costs and can even block funds from getting to you if your organization does not meet their criteria or does not follow its processes.
+For nonprofits, they are another degree of separation from your donors, increase administrative costs and DAF can block distributions if the nonprofit does not meet the DAF criteria or does not follow its processes.
 On the other hand, they represent a consolidated pool of potential donor funds, if you can unlock them.

 When you talk to your donors, make sure they understand how DAF impact your nonprofit’s costs and access to funds, as well as, how they can restrict the donor’s contribution choices.
 Make sure that your donors are identifying your organization as one they want to contribute to early on, so that you can work with the DAF to surmount any administrative obstacles.

 One of the most proactive tactics you can use is to provide alternatives to your donors that function similar to DAF for tax purposes.
 The clumping technique described earlier can be done via a donor restricted contribution.
 In that way, the donor provides the funds today and gets the tax benefit but can instruct the use of the funds for projects over time.